BoilerMake/how-to-webdev/environment.md

 ## Step 6 - Test it!

 We want to make sure everything works together now.
-Go ahead and run the following command in your Koding terminal.
+Go ahead and run the following commands in your Koding terminal.

 ```bash
 $ cd how-to-webdev